Is Occupational Therapy Stressful? 6 Things Pre-OTs Must Know

-After reading those articles myself, I’m fairly convinced that whoever wrote those articles probably isn’t an OT… but I digress.
+After reading those articles myself, I’m fairly convinced that whoever wrote those articles probably isn’t an OT…but I digress.

 The short answer is no, for a variety of reasons that I’ll get into.

-However, I also don’t think that OT is special because of it.
-If you’ve never had a “real” job before, it’s important to know that most jobs, going to school, and parenting are all pretty stressful stressful.
+However, I also don’t think that OT is special because of the sometimes high stress levels.
+If you’ve never had an “adult” job before, it’s important to know that most jobs, as well as going to school and parenting are all stressful in their own ways.

 That being said, even though I feel the stress on a regular basis, I still love being an occupational therapist, and would not do anything over if I had the chance.
 Although, like any normal person I sometimes briefly imagine changing up my job or setting.
 But I think everyone has this happen at some point or another.

 Why is occupational therapy stressful, when reports say it’s not?

-The first and sometimes most stressful aspect of being an OT of which I can attribute to productivity.
+The first and sometimes most stressful aspect of being an OT of which I can attribute to is productivity.

-Every OT job in the adult setting – whether it’s acute care, inpatient rehab, outpatient therapy, or skilled nursing – will all have a productivity requirement.
+Almost every OT job in the adult setting – whether it’s acute care, inpatient rehab, outpatient therapy, home health, or skilled nursing – will have some sort of productivity requirement.

-This can be stress me out at least a few times a week if I get caught up in something that is “unbillable time.”
+This still can stress me out at least a few times a week if I get caught up in something that is “unbillable time.”

-It really can feel like you’re a factory worker running from patient to patient with no bladder-emptying time.
+No matter the setting, it can feel like you’re a factory worker running from patient to patient with no time to breathe at times.

-Speaking of paperwork, as an OTR you will sometimes have seemingly never-ending piles of paperwork from evaluations, contact notes, weekly/progress notes, to discharges.
+Speaking of paperwork, if you are an OTR you will sometimes have seemingly never-ending piles of paperwork from evaluations, contact notes, weekly/progress notes, to discharges.

 The more our healthcare system changes, the more nitty-gritty things get added to the paperwork.

-Evaluations for Medicare and other insurances are asking for more and more assessments to justify treatment, and each daily note I feel like I have to explain each and every sentence of why I chose a particular intervention and how it ties to improved function.
+Evaluations for Medicare and other insurances are asking for more and more assessments to justify treatment, and with each daily note you will have to explain in detail every aspect of the session and why you chose a particular intervention and how it ties to improved function.

-Each and every sentence you write can have an impact on insurance payout and whether the patient can continue service.
+Every note you write can have an impact on insurance payout and whether the patient can continue therapy service.

 My pediatric OT friends can attest to this, and can add in stories of challenging parents as well.

-While I can’t relate to peds, I can say that working in the adult population, there will be patients that test your patience, to say the least.
+While I can’t relate to pediatrics, I can say that working in the adult population, there will be patients that test your patience, to say the least.

-It’s just a fact that some people are just not very nice to begin with.
-So when they’re in a vulnerable and challenging situation of their lives, this just exacerbates their negativity.
+It’s an unfortunate reality that some people are just not very nice to begin with.
+So when they’re in a vulnerable and challenging situation of their lives, this often just exacerbates their negativity.
 While they are less common to work with, you will still encounter difficult patients on a sometimes regular basis.

-While clinicians know and understand this, it can still be pretty draining to work with this type of person five times a week for at least an hour a day.
+While all clinicians know and understand this, it can still be pretty draining to work with this type of person every day while they are rehabbing.

-Add in two to three of these types of people on your team at once, and this can lead to some major feelings of stress and anxiety.
+If you happen to have two to three of these types of people on your caseload at once, this can lead to some major feelings of stress and anxiety and a rough week.

 As a therapist, I want to help each and every one of my patients achieve all of their goals and go home living the most fulfilling life they can.